zlockewtg/RLinf/docs/source-en/rst_source/examples/pi0.rst

 Model Download
 --------------

 Before starting training, you need to download the corresponding pretrained models.
-Based on the algorithm type you want to use, we provide different model options:

-**π**\ :sub:`0`\  **Model Download**

-π\ :sub:`0`\  provides two different model options based on task type:

-**Option #1 RLinf-Pi0-SFT-Spatial-Object-Goal Model**

-This model is designed specifically for handling object, goal, and spatial task types.
+For example, for Spatial, Object, Goal task types in the LIBERO environment, you can download them as follows:

 .. code:: bash